Reducible Markov modulation, pole order, and tail behavior in random growth models: Introduction

 Thus if $X$ has the Erlang distribution with parameters $d$ and $\alpha$ then

 Consequently, if $d>1$ then $X$ does \emph{not} satisfy \eqref{eq:exptail}, but instead satisfies

 with equality of the limits inferior and superior.
-We will see that the random growth models studied in \cite{BeareSeoToda2022,BeareToda2022} generate tail behavior resembling that of an Erlang distribution in the sense of \eqref{eq:Erlangtail} irrespective of whether Markov modulation is reducible or irreducible.
-The parameter $\alpha$ is determined in the same way as in the irreducible case, while the parameter $d$ is equal to the length of the longest chain of classes through which $J$ may transition.
-The meaning of the last statement will be made clear later.
+We show that the random growth models in \cite{BeareSeoToda2022,BeareToda2022} generate tail behavior resembling an Erlang distribution in the sense of \eqref{eq:Erlangtail} irrespective of whether Markov modulation is irreducible.
+The parameter $\alpha$ is determined in the same way as in the irreducible case, while $d$ is equal to the length of the longest chain of classes of a Metzler matrix determined by structural parameters.

 The distinction between \eqref{eq:exptail} and \eqref{eq:Erlangtail} is somewhat subtle.
 If a random variable $X$ satisfies \eqref{eq:Erlangtail} then it must also satisfy